 Our biblical illiteracy hurts us personally, hurts our churches, and hurts our witness.
 Therefore, it hurts the advancement of the gospel across the globe.
 Regarding our distraction from and inattention to the scriptures, Randy Alcorn writes, “It was God—not Satan—who made us learners.
 God doesn’t want us to stop learning.
 He wants us to stop what prevents us from learning.”
+Read the following:

 - Luke 2:40 & 52

 - Luke 24:45-47

 - 2 Peter 3:18

 - What are your daily distractions from reading, hearing, and learning God’s Word?

 - What captures your idle thoughts?